BobbyDinero/Img4N6/PROJECT_STRUCTURE.md

 # 📁 Project Structure

-This document outlines the complete file structure for the Image Threat Scanner GitHub repository.
+This document outlines the complete file structure for the IMG🛡️4N6 GitHub repository.

 ## 📋 Repository Structure